-University of Idaho: Adding Quality of Life to Northern IdahoPosted by Kevin Hughes on Friday, February 1st, 2013 at 12:59pm.
+University of IdahoPosted by Kevin Hughes on Friday, February 1st, 2013 at 12:59pm.

 The University of Idaho is the oldest of Idaho’s three public universities.
 Established in 1889, the university welcomed its first professor and modest class of forty students in 1892.
 Within the traditional four years, those scholars graduated, and two years thereafter the university awarded its first graduate degree.
-It continued to establish and agricultural college and a department of home economics in its early days.
+It continued to establish an agricultural college and a department of home economics in its early days.
 After a fire in 1906 the university rebuilt its administrative building, designed by the architect that modeled the state capitol building.
 This beautiful building remains the central symbol of the now-extensive university campus, which includes music, science, engineering, business, natural resource, and education programs.

 Be the first to comment on this blog entry!